34th Armor Regiment: 3rd Battalion

 Assigned to the 5th Armored Division in 1943, under the name of the 10th Tank Battalion, 3rd Battalion was cited by the Provisional Government of France on 15 July 1946 for exemplary heroism during 14-20 September 1944 as part of the 5th Armored Division's Combat Command R. Awarded the Croix de Guerre with silver star, Combat Command R was referred to in the citation as "A group of units inspired by a fierce will to conquer."

 4th Battalion

-4th Battalion deployed to Saudi Arabia with the 8th Infantry Division in support of Operations Desert Shield & Desert Storm, from 4 January to 8 May 1991.
+4th Battalion (4-34 Armor) deployed to Saudi Arabia with the 8th Infantry Division in support of Operations Desert Shield & Desert Storm, from 4 January to 8 May 1991.
 Upon its return to Germany, 4th Battalion was deactivated.

 Lineage

 M548 cargo carriers and M48 tanks from Headquarters Company, 2nd Squadron, 34th Armor, 25th Infantry Division, head for a night defensive position at the base of Nui Ba Den Mountain, February 1970.